best-practice-and-impact/qa-of-code-guidance/book/principles.md

 Reproducible analysis relies on a transparent production process, so that anyone can follow your steps and understand your results.
 This transparency eases reuse of our methods and results.
 Easy reproducibility helps your colleagues test and validate what we have done.
-When reproducibility is guaranteed, users and colleagues can focus on verifying that the implentation is correct and that the research is useful for its intended purpose.
+When reproducibility is guaranteed, users and colleagues can focus on verifying that the implementation is correct and that the research is useful for its intended purpose.

 Reproducibility relies on effective documentation.
 Good documentation should show how our methodology and our implementation map to each other.